krc-coding/h5-gruppe-3/Logbog-JNJ.md

 04/04
 added a security layer so the user wont accidently delete their groups or devices and made it so they cant dublicate devices in a group. (only frontend)

+07/04
+started up on writing a user guide.

+08/04
+finished writing the user guide.

+09/04
+made the user guide more readable.